 Being the type A individual that I am, I nipped that issue in the bud fairly quickly.
 I started to pay attention to my finances, redirect my goals, and I developed my first ever budget.
 And it’s one I continue to use today, although that Excel file is a little more sophisticated and about 8 tabs longer.
 Did I mention that I was type A?

-However, even though my budgeting process resembles the neurotic tendencies of the Seinfeld cast, it has helped me buy my own home, save 40% of my income every year, and earn a net worth 20x the average of my peers.
-I’m sitting pretty, and because I know how wonderful financial stability and hitting your goals is, I want you to as well.
+However, even though my budgeting process resembles the neurotic tendencies of the Seinfeld cast, it has helped me buy three homes, save 40% of my income every year, and earn a net worth 20x the average of my peers.
+And, girl, the same can happen for you.

 MANAGING MY MONEY